BMW 321: Production after World War II

-In 1945, Eisenach was occupied by American forces, but by then it had already been agreed between the allies that the whole of Thuringia would fall within the Soviet occupation zone: transfer of the region to the Soviets took place in July 1945.
-It seemed likely that BMW's manufacturing facility would be crated up and taken by rail to the Soviet Union as part of the substantial post war reparations package.
+In April 1945, Eisenach was occupied by American forces, but by then it had already been agreed between the allies that the whole of Thuringia would fall within the Soviet occupation zone: transfer of the region to the Soviets took place in July 1945.
+The tooling for BMW's manufacturing facility had been hidden in nearby mines during the war, but the entire operations were intended to be crated up and taken by rail to the Soviet Union as part of the substantial post war reparations package.
 In the meantime, surviving workers returning from the war recommenced automobile production, on a very small scale, using prewar designs.
-Albert Seidler, the man in charge of Eisenach motor bike production, demonstrated the 321 to Marshal Georgy Zhukov and secured from him an order for five new cars.
-The Russians were evidently impressed, and the plant passed under the control of “Sowjetische AG Maschinenbau Awtowelo”, a Soviet directed holding company focused on vehicle production.
+Albert Seidler, the man in charge of Eisenach motor bike production, had a brand new 321 (with red seats) assembled and presented it to Marshal Georgy Zhukov.
+The Russians were evidently impressed, and agreed to halt dismantling the plant if the workers were able to assemble five more cars in one week.
+Zhukov issued order no. 93 in October 1945, agreeing to have finished cars sent to the Soviet Union as part of the reparations package rather than the plant itself.
+Ten cars (and 23 motorcycles) were compled that very month.
+The plant then passed under the control of "Sowjetische AG Maschinenbau Awtowelo", a Soviet directed holding company focused on vehicle production.

+Initial production was reserved for the Soviet Union and government use; production for civilian use and commercial exports commenced in 1948.
 A further 8,996 BMW 321s are thought to have been built between 1945 and 1950.
-Most appear to have remained to the east of the Iron Curtain, many being taken to the Soviet Union as part of a reparations package in respect of the Second World War.
+Most appear to have remained to the east of the Iron Curtain.
 Evidence also exists for exports to the west: the car was advertised in Switzerland in 1949 with a retail price of CHF 10,300.